 When shot distances are inside of 35 yards—especially in dense vegetation—the rifle’s single projectile can be considered a handicap.
 In such situations, buckshot owns the day.

-What to Know Available in multiple diameters—typically ranging from No. 4 (0.240-inch) to 0000 (0.380-inch)—a single, well-aimed payload of buckshot provides a hunter the opportunity of inflicting tremendous damage to vital organs and structures for rapid expiration.
+Available in multiple diameters—typically ranging from No. 4 (0.240-inch) to 0000 (0.380-inch)—a single, well-aimed payload of buckshot provides a hunter the opportunity of inflicting tremendous damage to vital organs and structures for rapid expiration.
 Multiple wound channels trump one.
 Moreover, when utilized in dense cover, the odds that one or more projectiles penetrate the flora unaffected is greatly increased over the single rifle bullet or slug.

 Most hunters, tactical shooters and personal-protection practitioners are familiar with 00 buckshot, which is the preferred size in 12-gauge.
 The number of the 0.33-inch-diameter pellets contained within the shell depends on its length; the utilitarian 2¾-inch usually holds eight to 12 pellets, depending on whether a wad with a cushion section and shot cup is utilized.
 The monstrous 3½-inch is loaded with upward of 18 pellets of 00 buckshot, but, recoil is vicious.
 The 3-inch is a compromise.